Super Caesars Palace: Gameplay

 The objective is to win money at a casino.
-The player begins with $2000.
-Games include blackjack, slot machines, roulette, horse racing, Keno, video poker, and Red Dog.
+The player begins with $2,000.
+Games include blackjack, slot machines, roulette, horse racing, keno, video poker, and red dog.
 The player can talk to non-player characters (a feature omitted in the Japanese version), who may offer advice and clues on how to live the casino lifestyle.
-The game also offers $100 scratch-off tickets that players can keep scratching to try to win more money.
+The game also offers $100 scratchcards that players can keep scratching to try to win more money.
 However, if a picture of a bomb is uncovered, the ticket is void and all winnings are nullified.

-After playing, the player leaves in a limo, a Greyhound bus or a taxi.
-If the player plays too slowly, a warning pops up on the screen and if it is unheeded, the player is forced to do a certain action.
-When the player finally leaves the casino using the available transportation, the credits appear as road signs along the desert highway and the player has to restart the game.

 Reception

-AllGame gave the game a rating of 2.5 out of 5 stars in their overview.
-Video Games & Computer Entertainment gave the game a 60% rating in their March 1994 review.
-Game Informer magazine rated it an 8 out of 10 in their April 2000 review.
+Sega Visions, reviewing the Sega Genesis and Game Gear versions, praised the accuracy of each casino game presented in Caesars Palace, "the name of [which] is total gambling realism", and concluded that "If you like to gamble, this is a way to learn the ins and outs of various wagering games without taking a financial beating."
+VideoGames: The Ultimate Gaming Magazine highlighted that "For those who are into gambling, this is probably a very rad game."
+In his Complete Guide to Video Games, Nathan Lockard gave an overall rating of 11 out of 30, stating "Other than a good variety of games, this game has terrible controls, which make it very frustrating to play."